hinto-janai/monero-bash/README.md

 1. Install all the packages: `monero-bash install all`
 2. Configure basic mining settings: `monero-bash config`
 3. Start all processes in the background: `monero-bash start all`
-4. And watch them live with: `monero-bash watch status`
+4. And watch them live with: `monero-bash watch`

-It may be useful to download `screen` or `tmux` so you can open multiple terminals and use:
+Unfortunately, you cannot interact directly with a `systemd` background process so it may be useful to download `screen` or `tmux` so you can open multiple terminals and use:
 ```
 monero-bash full <monero/p2pool/xmrig>
 ```
 This allows you to interact with the processes directly AND have them in a background terminal.
-Unfortunately, you cannot interact directly with a `systemd` background process.

 ---